Security-Onion-Solutions/securityonion-docs/nids.rst

 When Suricata is configured as the metadata engine (instead of :ref:`zeek`), two additional rulesets become available:

 SO_EXTRACTIONS
   Extraction rules that control which file types Suricata extracts from network traffic for analysis by :ref:`strelka`.
-This ruleset is **enabled by default** when Suricata is the metadata engine.
+This ruleset is imported and **enabled by default** when Suricata is the metadata engine.

 SO_FILTERS
   Filter rules that control which metadata Suricata logs.
 Use these to reduce unnecessary metadata logging.
-This ruleset is **disabled by default** when Suricata is the metadata engine.
+This ruleset is imported but **disabled by default** when Suricata is the metadata engine.

 Adding Additional Rulesets
 ~~~~~~~~~~~~~~~~~~~~~~